tawi1/DotsTrafficCity/docs/source/netcodeEntities.rst

 	.. image:: /images/multiplayer/netcode1.png

 * In the :ref:`Cull config <cullConfig>`, make sure `Multiplayer Calculate Distance` or `Multiplayer Camera View` type.
-* Add a new gameObject to the subscene with the `NetcodeCullPointPrefab` component and assign the `NetcodeCullPoint` prefab to it.
+* Add a new gameobject to the subscene with the `NetcodeCullPointPrefab` component and assign the `NetcodeCullPoint` prefab to it.
 The sample scene contains this prefab by default.
 * Import & open `NetCode demo scene` for sample.

 NetCode Sample